SDWebImage/SDWebImageSwiftUI/README.md

 The framework provide the different View structs, which API match the SwiftUI framework guideline.
 If you're familiar with `Image`, you'll find it easy to use `WebImage` and `AnimatedImage`.

+## Apple VisionOS

+SDWebImageSwiftUI can compiled for visionOS platform.
+However, due to the package manager support, we can not integrate using the exists function.

+So, in [visionOS branch](https://github.com/SDWebImage/SDWebImageSwiftUI/tree/feature/visionOS), our demo use the Xcode's built-in dependency to build.

+You can build and run to see the example (still need improvement)

 ## Features

 Since SDWebImageSwiftUI is built on top of SDWebImage, it provide both the out-of-box features as well as advanced powerful features you may want in real world Apps.
 Check our [Wiki](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage) when you need: